 Support

-It’s an essential part of your persona’s SaaS customer journey.
+It’s an essential part of your persona’s journey.
 Just like the Live Demo stage, where users directly communicate with your SaaS’s representatives.
 For instance, Emelie spends a lot of time getting her answers from the support service.
 She can’t say that somebody acts rude or disrespectful, but can’t help her anger.
 Are your support agents ready for all possible cases and questions?
 Are they provided with everything necessary, like calling SOP and cold calling scripts (just in case)?
 How fast do they answer and react?
 Does your persona enjoy this interaction?
 How to sweeten unexpected hiccups?
 These are the opportunities to improve the customer experience at this stage.

 Feedback

-Sometimes, you don’t need to ask somebody to leave feedback, but more often you have to do it.
+Sometimes, you don’t need to ask your SaaS customer to leave feedback, but more often you have to do it.
 Emelie gets an email from a Customer Success agent who asks her to write a review.
 She also sees a pop-up notification with a short NPS form when using the SaaS.
 Both “invitations” hit the target, and Emelie shares her opinion.
 Yet, she has some problems with submitting her review on a third-party site.

 In our example, the channels to contact the persona were chosen right.
 But when you ask users to write reviews on third-party sites, try to do it yourself.
 The challenges of other platforms aren’t your fault, but the emotional outcome of a user will affect your customer experience.